-Biological: Under Alternative 1 (No Action) gear prohibitions that are currently restricted in the existing Oculina Bank HAPC would continue to be prohibited.
+Biological: Under Alternative 1 (No Action) gear prohibitions that are currently restricted in the existing Oculina Bank habitat area of particular concern (HAPC) would continue to be prohibited.
 Prohibited gear within the Oculina HAPC includes bottom longline, bottom trawl, dredge, pot or trap as well as the use of an anchor, anchor and chain, or grapple and chain.
-Within Oculina Bank HAPC, fishing for or possessing rock shrimp or Oculina coral is also prohibited.
-Alternative 2 and associated subalternatives and Alternative 3, propose increasing the size of the Oculina Bank HAPC and extending the prohibitions to a larger area.
-As the size of the Oculina HAPC is increased, the biological benefit increases for the coral in the area, including Oculina; the species that use the bottom substrate as habitat; and for the rock shrimp populations in the HAPC.
-Increasing the size of the Oculina Bank HAPC, may provide a refuge for other important species in the area, such as snapper grouper populations.
+Within the Oculina Bank HAPC, fishing for or possessing rock shrimp is also prohibited.
+Alternative 2 and associated sub-alternatives and Preferred Alternative 3 propose increasing the size of the Oculina Bank HAPC and extending the gear prohibitions to the expanded area.
+These prohibitions would include the use of bottom longline, bottom trawl, dredge, pot or trap as well as the use of an anchor, and chain.
+As the size of the Oculina Bank HAPC is increased, the biological benefit increases for the coral in the area, including Oculina; as well as the species that use the bottom substrate as habitat; and for the rock shrimp populations in the HAPC.
+Increasing the size of the Oculina Bank HAPC may provide a refuge for other important species in the area, such as snapper grouper populations by prohibiting bottom longline activity as well as anchoring.

-Economic: Under Alternative 1 (No Action), the additional areas proposed in Alternatives 2 and 3 would not be protected from bottom longlines; trawls (mid-water and bottom); dredge, pots, or traps; or use of anchor and chain, or use of grapple and chain by all fishing vessels.
-As a result, the commercial fishery could experience long-term negative impacts from potential loss of habitat for commercial species due to lack of protection of these areas.
-The various subalternatives under Alternative 2 and Alternative 3 could have negative short-term impacts on the rock shrimp and snapper grouper fisheries.
+Economic: Alternative 1 (No Action) would not expand the boundaries of the Oculina Bank HAPC.
+The additional areas proposed in Alternatives 2 and 3 (Preferred) would not be protected from bottom longlines; trawls (mid-water and bottom); dredge, pots, or traps; or use of anchor and chain, or use of grapple and chain by all fishing vessels.
+As a result, the commercial sector could experience long-term negative economic impacts from potential loss of habitat for commercial species due to lack of protection of these areas.
+The various sub-alternatives under Alternative 2 and Preferred Alternative 3 could have negative short-term economic impacts on the rock shrimp and snapper grouper fisheries.